princeton-nlp/WhatICLLearns/README.md

 # What In-Context Learning “Learns” In-Context: Disentangling Task Recognition and Task Learning

-This repository contains the code for our paper "What In-Context Learning “Learns” In-Context: Disentangling Task Recognition and Task Learning".
+This repository contains the code for our paper ["What In-Context Learning “Learns” In-Context: Disentangling Task Recognition and Task Learning"](https://arxiv.org/abs/2305.09731) (Findings of ACL 2023).

 # Quick Links
 * Overview